Penrose-Library/PenroseLibrary-Web/content/pages/about_the_library.md

 345 Boyer Avenue
 Walla Walla, WA 99362

 Penrose Library is located at the heart of the Whitman College campus.
-On the campus map below, we are building 40, to the left of Ankeny Field.
+On the campus map below, we are to the left of Ankeny Field.
 Parking is available, both on street and in the lot off Park Street.

 [Campus Map](https://www.whitman.edu/map)